 - a.
-Primary character defining porches shall not be enclosed. - Secondary porches may be enclosed if configured in such a manner that the historic character is still visible. - c.
+Primary character defining porches shall not be enclosed. - b.
+Secondary porches may be enclosed if configured in such a manner that the historic character is still visible. - c.
 Use materials that will appear to be in harmony with nearby historic homes. - d.
 Orient the front of a house to the street and clearly identify the front door. - e.
 The use of a porch is encouraged.
 A porch should be similar in character, design, scale and materials to those seen traditionally in the neighborhood. - f.
 Avoid decorative elements that are not known to have been used on the style of house being built. - g.
 Porch supports should be of a substantial enough size that the porch does not appear to "float" above the entry. - h.
 Brick, wood, or like wood columns are appropriate.
-Recommended column types are: square, turned or chamfered.
+Recommended column types are: square, turned or chamfered. - i.
+Porch columns should be similar to those historically found. - j.
+Covered porches are recommended.
+A canopy may be placed over the door to provide protection and interest if a porch is not possible.